lightsparkdev/js-sdk/README.md

 ```

 If you want to use the client in a browser environment, you'll need to use a different authentication provider.
 The `OAuthProvider` can be used to authenticate with the user's Lightspark account.
 It will open a popup window to the Lightspark login page, and then exchange the authorization code for an access token.

-> TODO: Add example of using OAuthProvider when that's available.

 You can then use the client to make API calls.
 For example, to create an invoice: